 While most holiday treats tend to be loaded with sugar and fat, there are lots of equally delicious and festive alternatives.
-Consider bringing something delicious and nutritious to the holiday potluck, like spinach salad with ruby-red pomegranates and toasted almonds; roasted butternut squash with cranberries; or red wine-poached pears with blackberries as a dessert.
+Try something delicious and nutritious like spinach salad with ruby-red pomegranates and toasted almonds; roasted butternut squash with cranberries; or red wine-poached pears with blackberries as a dessert.
 The possibilities are endless, so challenge yourself to create something new this season (with a little help from Google perhaps).

 Strategy: Try Smaller Plates

 There’s a reason the buffet restaurants uses small plates – it leads to less food consumed.
-You can apply this same strategy by setting your holiday table or buffet with smaller place settings.
-If you’re a guest, simply choose the smallest plate available.
+You can apply this same strategy.
 You’ll automatically serve yourself smaller portion sizes, and eat less overall.

 Strategy: Drink Water

 Liquid calories can make up a large portion of your daily energy intake without you even being aware of it.
-This is especially true during the holidays, with all the traditional tasty libations and celebratory toasts.
 Whenever possible, choose water or a sugar-free beverage with a lemon or lime wedge instead, to easily reduce your overall caloric intake.
-You’ll also avoid being “that person” at the holiday gathering…just saying.

 One final tip: Try to emphasize just one of these strategies at a time, instead of attempting to do them all at once.
 It’s better to achieve success in changing one behavior at a time, rather than to fail at many.
-Pick one strategy that fits in with an upcoming event, like Thanksgiving dinner, and focus solely on achieving that single goal.
+Pick one strategy that you’re confident you can do, and focus solely on achieving that single goal.
 Your success will give you the confidence to add another new habit, then another, and you’ll ultimately start the new year without those extra pounds!